bmaunde/guidelines/Magento/magento-cloud-setup.md

 Before you start setting up your local environment you will need the following:

  - An account on magento.com. if you do not have one, you can register here https://account.magento.com/customer/account/create/
- - An account for Magento Marketplace
+ - An account on the Magento Cloud project.
+If this is not available, please request for one from the project owner or team lead
+ -

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzY4MjkyMzddfQ==
+eyJoaXN0b3J5IjpbLTc4NjU2NzQ4MF19
 -->